 |Total Credit Hours||15|

-For a list of approved certificate elective courses, visit the Herbst Program of Humanities in Engineering's Certificate Option webpage.
+For a list of approved certificate elective courses, visit the Herbst Program for Engineering, Ethics & Society's Certificate Option webpage.

 To complete the certificate, students must submit a certificate completion form to the director.